❯ parkerjones.dev

 aws lambda list… → rtk aws lambda list-functions

-There are a handful of meta-commands I do call directly:
+There are a handful of meta-commands I call directly:

 rtk gain # token-savings analytics (the table above)